cspotcode/hookable-typescript/README.md

 See also:
 https://github.com/TypeStrong/discussions/issues/5

+## Motivation

+Enable the creation of `pluggable-typescript`, which will be a drop-in replacement for the `typescript` package, providing language service, compiler API, CLI tool, the whole thing.

+One-stop-shop for augmenting the compiler.
+So many tools reinvent the wheel, supporting transformers, compiler behavior changes, etc.  I think it would be helpful to the community if all these use-cases could be implemented on top of a single plugin API.  hookable-typescript is *not* such a plugin API, but it *enables* one to be written, like the hypothetical `pluggable-typescript`.

+## What is `hookable-typescript` vs `pluggable-typescript`?

+`hookable-typescript` is a patched copy of `typescript` with hooks.
+We publish a new `hookable-typescript` for each new release of `typescript`.

+`pluggable-typescript` (hypothetical; does not exist yet) is a drop-in replacement for `typescript` that supports a plugin system. (very different and more powerful than language service plugins) It uses `hookable-typescript` as the underlying TypeScript implementation.

+Most users will use `pluggable-typescript` and configure it with plugins via their `tsconfig.json`.
+They will not know or care about `hookable-typescript`.
+For example, they install `pluggable-typescript@3.6.3`, which depends on `hookable-typescript@3.6.3`, and behaves identically to `typescript@3.6.3`. (but with added plugin behaviors)

+Tools like `ts-loader` support alternate compiler implementations.
+These tools can be told to use `pluggable-typescript`.
+In this way, `ts-loader` does not need to support custom transformers or diagnostics filtering because plugins can handle that.
+`ts-loader` can be simpler and focus solely on being a good webpack loader.

 ---

+## Why this approach?
+Why 2 modules?

+Not everything can be accomplished by monkey-patching the official typescript module.
+Some things require code changes.

+I think it would get very messy making large changes to the Typescript codebase, since we want to keep up-to-date with all upstream changes.

-By keeping the code changes minimal, we hopefully avoid painful merges with upstream TypeScript changes.
-When a new release of Typescript comes out, we should be able to publish a new hookable-typescript immediately.
+By keeping the code changes as tiny as possible, we hopefully avoid painful merges with upstream TypeScript changes.
+When a new release of Typescript comes out, we should be able to publish a new version of `hookable-typescript` immediately.

-These hooks are meant to be used by an external module to implement a more extensive plugin system on top of the compiler.
+`pluggable-typescript` can live in its own repository without the weight of Typescript's massive git history, coding standards, and build process.
+The bulk of development work will happen in `pluggable-typescript`.
+It will be built against `hookable-typescript`'s API.

-## Potential use-cases:
+## Potential use-cases

-* yarn pnp support
+Plugins might be written to do the following:

+* yarn-pnp support: `"moduleResolution": "yarn-pnp"`
 * `ttypescript`-style transformers support
 * Custom diagnostic filtering.
-Strip diagnostics that are annoying, or change their severity.
+Strip diagnostic codes that are annoying, or change their severity.

-## Goals:

-Facilitate drop-in replacements for the `typescript` package from npm. (language service, compiler API, CLI tool, the whole thing)

-One-stop-shop for augmenting the compiler.
-So many tools reinvent the wheel, supporting transformers, compiler behavior changes, etc.  I think it would be helpful to the community if all these use-cases could be implemented on top of a single plugin API.  hookable-typescript is *not* such a plugin API, but it *enables* one to be written.

 ---

 ## Example usage

-Suppose you want to implement a drop-in replacement for the `typescript` module that supports a plugin API.
+Suppose you want to implement `pluggable-typescript`, a drop-in replacement for the `typescript` module that supports a plugin API.
 To be a true drop-in replacement, it needs to:

 * a) Implement the typescript library: `require('my-pluggable-typescript')` should expose the same API as `require('typescript')`